40 Notable alumni of

 -

-Henry Clay Baldwin nicknamed "Ted", was a Major League Baseball infielder.
+Henry Clay Baldwin, nicknamed "Ted", was an American Major League Baseball infielder.
 Baldwin played for the Philadelphia Phillies in 1927.
-In 6 career games, he had five career hits in 16 career at-bats.
+In six career games, he had five career hits in 16 career at-bats.
 He batted and threw right-handed.
 Balwin attended Swarthmore College.